benvalkin/wtf-is-forge/netcalls.md

 **Note**: this is a very basic example designed to get you started quickly.
 For better understanding, consult the official Forge docs.

-### CLIENT to SERVER packets
+## CLIENT to SERVER packets
-Here is a simple example of how you can make clients send packets to the server.
+Here is a simple example of how you can make a custom packet class that will be sent from clients to the server.
 For the other way round, see the next sub-heading.

 ```java
 public class TestServerPacket // this is your custom packet class. it will be sent from clients to the server.